The purpose of anthropology is to make the world safe for human differences.-Ruth Benedict

 George Catlin was a painter from Pennsylvania, USA.
 His works focused on Native American life and culture as he was interested in capturing North America’s “vanishing race” and spent weeks sketching and painting among indigenous folks to capture their “untouched” lifestyles.
 His most prolific expedition was with William Clark up the Mississippi River Territories of the United States started in 1830.
 While he documented tribes he visited, he was hostile toward non-european customs and wrote anti-two spirit sentiments toward the Sac and Fox village he visited.

-Can you guess why Catlin was hostile toward the "berdache"?, do think Catlin was a well developed person psychologically?
+Can you guess why Catlin was hostile toward the "berdache"?, was Catlin was a well developed person psychologically?,pre-concieved by ideology of up bringing ?

 excerpt from "Days Without End ";Chiefs and warriors kept winkte as sexual partners alongside their other wives, and they were sometimes believed to have special spiritual powers.- very much a role I played with many